 Your data may only be accessed and used if it is necessary for your care.
 In addition, your data may only be accessed by professionals with whom you have a current treatment relationship.

-Consent to data sharing is given separately for health care patient data and social welfare client data.
+Consent to data sharing is given separately for healthcare patient data and social welfare client data.
 Giving your consent to data sharing is always voluntary.

 - in MyKanta

 If a health care facility notes that you have not given your consent to data sharing, health care professionals may ask you while providing treatment whether you would like to give your consent to data sharing.
+You may also be asked if the consent you previously gave may be updated.
+Once given, your consent to data sharing will remain valid until further notice.
+It will apply to data recorded before you gave consent as well as to any data recorded thereafter.

 Withdrawing and restricting consent to data sharing

-Instead of either a general denial or a general consent, you may restrict your consent to data sharing by issuing specific denials of consent.
+Instead of either general denial or general consent, you may restrict your consent to data sharing by issuing specific denials of consent.
 With these denials, you can specify which particular patient information you do not want to be available to other service providers.

 Read more about issuing denials.